-Exeter and Barnstaple were just a train journey away from Lapford and, despite religious opposition, some villagers would almost certainly have journeyed to see the motor-car and the 20 dens of savage animals, if not the full spectacle of the circus.
+Exeter and Barnstaple were just a train journey away from Lapford and, despite religious opposition, some villagers would almost certainly have journeyed to see the car and the 20 dens of savage animals, if not the full spectacle of the circus show.

 Newspapers reported that Albert’s car was the first ever to be seen in the South-West.
 It visited Exeter, Newton Abbot, Devonport and Okehampton reaching Barnstaple on 29 September 1896.

-The arrival of the circus’s car into towns and villages was not without incident.
-In Exeter, a young boy was injured as he attempted to chase it in sheer excitement.
+The arrival of the circus’s car into towns and villages resulted in a number of incidents.
+In Exeter, a young boy was injured as he attempted to chase the car in sheer excitement.
 In Wellington, Albert was fined for speeding and for not having a person walking in front of the vehicle.
-Abolition of this legal requirement was days away and Albert may have been the last man in Britain to have been charged for the offence.
+Abolition of this legal requirement was days away, and Albert may have been the last man in Britain to have been charged for the offence.

 When the circus left Barnstaple for Axminster, it is possible that it took a route via Lapford Cross.
 What a thrill it must have been for any town or village to see the long convoy of some 50 wagons, 120 horses and ponies and a motor-car to boot!

 The circus travelled incredible distances across England, Wales and Scotland.
 The logistics of finding stabling, food and water for such a large outfit seems daunting.
-All arrangements with new venues and artists had to be done by post but, with the circus constantly on the move, arranging for a reply was far from easy.
+Advanced arrangements had to be done by post but, with the circus constantly on the move, arranging for a reply was far from easy.

 With so many animals and performers, Albert had very large overheads.
 Finances were not helped by negative publicity following the terrifying collapse of the massive marquee onto the audience on two occasions.

 Sadly, Albert Haslam died in a swimming accident in the River Sid in 1909.
 However, the family business continued and diversified into fairground rides.
-Today, several generations on, the family business remains the largest fairground business in the South-West!
+Today, several generations on, the family business continues—absolutely the largest and grandest fairground business in the South-West!